 DACA: Deferred Action for Childhood Arrivals

+Still, DACA continues to be threatened as there is ongoing litigation surrounding the program.
+While the government has been ordered to fully restore DACA, there may be a limited window of opportunity to apply.
 We anticipate further developments regarding the DACA program and will provide additional information as it becomes available.

 Here is what you need to know: